-Topic assessments are the main form of summative assessment in the classroom for all year groups.
+Key Learning Tasks (KLTs) are the main form of summative assessment in the classroom for all year groups.
 These are pieces of assessed work that students complete in class, often at the end of a topic.
 Many are written assessments; some will be practical assessments.
-Topic assessments are set at key times to help teachers, students and parents understand how students are progressing with their learning.
-Topic assessments are planned and scheduled for the academic year by departments and in line with curriculum maps.
-All Topic assessments/PPEs should include a question level analysis (QLA), where appropriate, to enable specific strengths and weaknesses of students/groups.
+KLTs are set at key times to help teachers, students and parents understand how students are progressing with their learning.
+KLTs are planned and scheduled for the academic year by departments and in line with curriculum maps and assessment calendars.
+All KLTs/PPEs should include a question level analysis (QLA), where appropriate, to enable specific strengths and weaknesses of students/groups.